Living with Roommates

 - Talk to your roommates directly rather than behind his or her backs.

 - When discussing issues that may arise in the room, use statements such as "I feel like you are..." rather than statements that can sound blaming and often shut people down.

 - Compromise - work together to find solutions that will benefit all members of the room.

 - Most importantly: utilize your roommate agreement.
 It is there to serve as a guideline.
 By taking it seriously in the beginning and adhering to the established boundaries, you will avoid many problems.
 Use them as a reference point if one roommate is not staying within the set contract.
 This is a resource that will only be effective if used by the students.

 We are here to help

 While the Residence Life Staff does encourage students to communicate and work through roommate conflicts, we are always here to help.
-You have a trained and talented Resident Assistant (RA) staff as well as experienced Residence Directors in each building.
+You have a trained and talented Resident Assistant (RA) staff as well as experienced Residence Hall Directors (RD) in each building.
 Do not hesitate to use them as a resource as you sort through your roommate concerns.
-Once students have used roommate contracts, mediation and communication to work through roommate issues, if a change is desired, please submit a room change request for staff review.
+Once students have used roommate contracts, mediation, and communication to work through roommate issues, if a change is desired, please see your Residence Hall Director for staff review.

 Anderson Hall Residence Director: 406.238.7295